 A Florida professional corporation (PC) is typically formed for the purpose of providing professional services in a specific area.
 All corporation shareholders must be licensed in the professional service area, which can include any service that requires a license or legal authorization.
 Some examples include accountants, dentists, architects, attorneys, realtors, and others.

-Is a Florida professional corporation structure right for you?
+Is a Florida PC structure right for you?

 There are two choices when it comes to forming a Florida business for providing professional services.
 There are some tax benefits associated with professional limited liability companies (PLLCs), and they’re often easier to form.
 However, PLLCs can’t issue stock and don’t provide as much liability protection as a Florida PC.
 A PC may be a stronger option for high-income service providers.